-New Year's Day All Watches Easter All Watches Memorial Day Independence Day Labor Day Memorial Day All Watches All Watches All Watches All WatchesAll Watches Veteran's Day Thanksgiving Christmas Eve All Watches Christmas Day All Watches New Year's Eve All Watches
+New Year's Day All Watches Easter All Watches Memorial Dav All Watches Independence Day All Watches Labor Day All Watches Veteran's Day All Watches Thanksgiving Day All Watches Christmas Eve All Watches Christmas Dav All Watches New Year's Eve All Watches

-- C. Holiday premium compensation shall be submitted as straight time equal to one half of the actual hours worked for a maximum of six hours straight time.
+C. Holiday premium compensation shall be submitted as straight time equal to one half of the actual hours worked for a maximum of six hours straight time.
 For example, officers assigned to an 8-hour shift will receive premium compensation of 4 hours; officers assigned to a 9-hour shift will receive premium compensation of 4.5 hours; officers assigned to a 10-hour shift will receive premium compensation of 5 hours; and officers assigned to a 12-hour shift will receive premium compensation of 6 hours.
-Premium compensation shall not apply to overtime hours worked in excess of the normal tour of duty. - D. Employees called out or scheduled to work on an overtime basis during a shift specified for premium compensation are entitled to premium compensation in accordance with Paragraph C. above in addition to the overtime compensation.
-For example, an employee recalled to work who works 7 hours of overtime would receive time-and-one-half overtime compensation for the 7 hours plus premium compensation of 3.5 hours at straight time.
-The maximum premium compensation remains at 6 hours straight time regardless of how many overtime hours are worked.
+Premium compensation shall not apply to overtime hours worked in excess of the normal tour of duty.
+To be eligible for the holiday premium pay, employees must start their watch anytime during the 24 hours of the holiday.

-E. Notwithstanding the first and second Paragraphs of this Article, whenever a special holiday is declared by proclamation of the Mayor with concurrence of the Council, the Chief of Police is hereby authorized to grant to each employee a day off with full pay.
+- D. Employees called out, recalled, or working a pre-scheduled overtime detail, when the hours worked start anytime during the 24 hours of the holiday premiums defined in this article, are entitled to premium compensation in accordance with Paragraph (B) and (C) above, in addition to the overtime compensation.
+For example, an employee recalled anytime during the 24 hours of Thanksgiving Day, who works 7 hours of overtime would receive time-and-one-half overtime compensation for the 7 hours plus premium compensation of 3.5 hours at straight time.
+The maximum premium compensation remains at 6 hours straight time regardless of how many overtime hours are worked. - E. Employees who work (normal start of watch, call out, recall, pre-scheduled overtime detail, etc.) starting the day before a premium pay holiday but ending during the premium pay holiday are not entitled to premium compensation for any of the hours worked. - F. Notwithstanding the first and second Paragraphs of this Article, whenever a special holiday is declared by proclamation of the Mayor with concurrence of the Council, the Chief of Police is hereby authorized to grant to each employee a day off with full pay.
 Such day off shall be in addition to any other day off authorized and granted each employee under the provisions of this MOU and may be allowed either on the same day that is declared a special holiday by the Mayor and the Council or on any subsequent day at the discretion of the Chief of Police.